CDCgov/MicrobeTrace-Archive/CONTRIBUTING.md

     npm start

-This will launch the developer's view of application itself.
-It includes real-time recompilation of main scripts, but not real-time refreshing, so every time you change something you'll probably need to give the application focus and then hit `Ctrl-R` to test the change.
+This will launch the developer's view of the application itself.
+It includes real-time recompilation of the frontend scripts, but not real-time refreshing, so every time you change something you'll probably need to give the application focus and then hit `Ctrl-R` to test the change.

 ### What to touch, what not to

 Basically, anything that's listed in the `.gitignore` file shouldn't be messed with.
 These are either dependencies that you should download and ignore (e.g.
-`node_modules/`), or compiled versions (e.g. `app/stylesheets/main.css`) of
+`node_modules/`), or compiled versions (e.g. `app/app.js` or `app/background.js`)
-files that are designed to be edited (e.g. `src/stylesheets/main.less`)
+of files that are designed to be edited (e.g. `src/app.js`)

 At this point, there are only a handful of files that should need editing.
 These are:

 * src/app.js
 * src/background.js
-* src/stylesheets/main.less
+* app/stylesheets/main.css
-* app/app.html
+* app/index.html
 * app/views/*
 * app/workers/*

 ### What's screwed up and (probably) fixable

-Full disclosure: This project does not adhere to anything close to a set of best-practices.
+**Full disclosure**: This project does not adhere to anything close to a set of best-practices.
 If you're interested in paying down some technical debt, here are some good places to start.

-1. The File Architecture - Eric designed a quirky system in which each script was embedded in HTML files (except for the main renderer process, app.js).
-I (Tony) haven't taken the time to refactor this, but it really should be done.
-2. The Data Architecture - This is a biggie.
+1. The Data Architecture - This is a biggie.
 Right now, this project is mostly powered by jQuery spaghetti.
 It works if you (the developer) catch all the edge cases, but there are a lot of things that can go wrong.
 What we should do is implement some sort of MV* framework.
 I never cared for